alexanderkohzm/pave-alex/README_THOUGHTS.md

 - Is idempotency wanting the exact same content?
 (B)

 ### What are some strategies for idempotency keys?

+NOTE: Our idempotency key is our UUID.
+We are making the assumption that each call from the frontend is unique and valid (i.e., not duplicating).
+There are strategies to prevent the frontend from sending repeated requests (e.g. a middleware layer to check and see if the frontend has sent an idempotency key we have seen before)

 So it really depends on what the intent is and how it fits business needs.